Crown-Commercial-Service/CMpExampleApi1/README.md

 This is a small example that uses Java and Springboot to provision a simple REST api.
 It uses the Maven build system and the Spotify Docker plugin.

 The api will listen for requests on **port 8080**.
-Note that this is the port number the build pipe lines will use when defining the ECS tasks and load balancer rules.
+Note that this is the port number that the build pipelines will use when defining the ECS tasks and load balancer rules.
 Changing the api to use a different port will result in incorrect deployment of the resulting container.

 It will respond to the following requests: